kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 ### Non-Goals

-1. Cross-apiserver synchronization: Synchronization of file-based resource information across API servers will not be supported.
-For control planes running multiple instances of the API server, each API server must be configured individually.
+1. Cross-apiserver synchronization: Synchronization of file-based resource information across API servers will not be implemented as part of this KEP.
+   For control planes running multiple instances of the API server, each API server must be configured individually by external means.
    This is similar to how other file-based configurations (e.g., encryption configuration) work today.

 2. API-dependent references: Manifest-based admission control resources may not depend on the rest API.
     1. Param objects for policies: No support for ValidatingAdmissionPolicy/MutatingAdmissionPolicy